-Indecency with a child is a crime whose name alone carries immediate consequences, because the offense clearly implies a person did something criminal with a minor.
+Indecency with a child is a crime whose name alone carries immediate consequences because the offense clearly implies a person did something criminal with a minor.
 Harsh judgments from others are common even when a person has only been accused of this crime.

 Some alleged offenders can feel as though they are immediately presumed guilty and struggling to prove their innocence before going into court.
 In truth, every person is entitled to a presumption of innocence and it is the prosecutor who bears the burden of proving an alleged offender’s guilt beyond a reasonable doubt.

-Denton Indecency with a Child Lawyer
+Indecency with a Child Defense Lawyer in Denton, Frisco, Lewisville, Flower Mound, TX

 Were you or your loved one arrested for indecency with a child in the Denton area?
 It is important for you to exercise your right to remain silent until you have the chance to call an attorney.

 Make sure that you contact the Law Offices of Richard C. McConathy.
 Call (940) 222-8004 or contact us online to receive a free consultation.

 Indecency with a Child Charges in Texas